dswann101164/azure-noob-blog/posts/2025-11-25-azure-openai-pricing-real-costs.md

 - Regional data residency (EU, US, Asia)
 - Integration with Azure services (Key Vault, Monitor, Defender)

-For regulated industries (banking, healthcare, government), the premium is mandatory, not optional.
+For regulated industries (finance, healthcare, government), the premium is mandatory, not optional.

 ### What is the cheapest Azure OpenAI model in 2025?